 --p-mask <f> This option may only be used in combination with the -p option.
-Read a "mask" from file <t>.
+Read a "mask" from file <f>.
 The mask file must consist of a single line, of only 'o' and '1' characters.
-There must be exactly RFLEN characters where RFLEN is the number of nongap characters in the RF annotation of all alignments in both trusted\file and test\file.
+There must be exactly RFLEN characters where RFLEN is the number of nongap characters in the RF annotation of all alignments in both trusted_file and test_file.
 Positions of the mask that are '1' characters indicate that the corresponding nongap RF position is included by the mask.
-The posterior probability accuracy statistics for match columns will only pertain to positions that are included by the mask, those that are excluded will be ignored from the accuracy calculation. --c2dfile <t> Save a 'draw file' to file <t> which can be read into the esl-ssdraw miniapp.
-This draw file will define two postscript pages for es1-ssdraw.
+The posterior probability accuracy statistics for match columns will only pertain to positions that are included by the mask, those that are excluded will be ignored from the accuracy calculation. --c2dfile <f> Save a 'draw file' to file <f> which can be read into the est-ssdraw miniapp.
+This draw file will define two postscript pages for est-ssdraw.
 The first page will depict the frequency of errors per match position and frequency of gaps per match position, indicated by magenta and yellow, respectively.
 The darker magenta, the more errors and the darker yellow, the more gaps.
 The second page will depict the frequency of errors in insert positions in shades of magenta, the darker the magenta the more errors in inserts after each position.
 See esl-ssdraw documentation for more information on these diagrams.

-- --amino Assert that trusted\file and test\file contain protein sequences. - --dna Assert that trusted\file and test\file contain DNA sequences. - --rna Assert that the trusted\file and test\file contain RNA sequences.
+--amino Assert that trusted_file and test_file contain protein sequences.

+- --dna Assert that trusted_file and test_file contain DNA sequences. - --rna Assert that the trusted_file and test_file contain RNA sequences.

-esl-compstruct - calculate accuracy of RNA secondary structure predictions esl-compstruct [options] trusted\file test\file esl-compstruct evaluates the accuracy of RNA secondary structure predictions on a per-base-pair basis.
-The trusted\file contains one or more sequences with trusted (known) RNA secondary structure annotation.
-The test\file contains the same sequences, in the same order, with predicted RNA secondary structure annotation. esl-compstruct reads the structures and compares them, and calculates both the sensitivity (the number of true base pairs that are correctly predicted) and the positive predictive value (PPV; the number of predicted base pairs that are true).
+esl-compstruct - calculate accuracy of RNA secondary structure predictions esl-compstruct [options] trusted_file test_file est-compstruct evaluates the accuracy of RNA secondary structure predictions on a per-base-pair basis.
+The trusted_file contains one or more sequences with trusted (known) RNA secondary structure annotation.
+The test_file contains the same sequences, in the same order, with predicted RNA secondary structure annotation. esl-compstruct reads the structures and compares them, and calculates both the sensitivity (the number of true base pairs that are correctly predicted) and the positive predictive value (PPV; the number of predicted base pairs that are true).
 Results are reported for each individual sequence, and in summary for all sequences together.